burak-aydin/saveourshipsimplified/README.md

 # saveourshipsimplified
 saveourshipsimplified

-This is the saveourshipsimplifed mod https://steamcommunity.com/sharedfiles/filedetails/?id=1622922005
+This is the saveourshipsimplifed mod for Rimworld 1.0 https://steamcommunity.com/sharedfiles/filedetails/?id=1622922005